Galway United Football Club join Croí in the fight for heart and stroke health awareness

 The aim of the collaboration is to promote heart health and stroke awareness and to educate fans and players about the importance of taking care of their health.
 Through this initiative, Croí and Galway United Football Club aim to inspire people to lead healthy lifestyles and take proactive steps to prevent heart disease and stroke.

 Cardiovascular Disease remains the biggest annual cause of death globally, accounting for 1 in 5 of all premature deaths (people under age 65).
 Yet, 80% of premature CVD events are preventable.
 CVD can affect anyone, regardless of age, gender, or race.
 The good news is that making simple lifestyle changes like eating a balanced diet, engaging in regular physical activity, managing stress, and avoiding smoking can go a long way to prevent CVD.

-So, get up to Eamon Deacy Park and support GUFC and look out for the Croí team who will be in attendance at Galway United FC games throughout the season to raise awareness and engage with fans.
+So, get up to Eamon Deacy Park this Friday 23rd June to support GUFC and look out for the Croí health team who will be in attendance to carry out health checks and raise awareness of the lifesaving work that Croí do in the community.

 For further information on Croí please visit: www.croi.ie or follow @CroiHeartStroke across Facebook, Instagram, Twitter and LinkedIn.